Wambu-i7/Wambu-i7/README.md

 - 👀 I’m interested in Creativity and development
 - 🌱 I’m currently learning Full stack web development at ALX
 - 💞️ I’m looking to collaborate on anything that is creative and makes the world easier to handle.
-- 📫 How to reach me at my social platforms: Facebook: Wambui Ndikiru
-- 😄 Hobbies include DIY, reading a lot of books and drawing.
+- 😄 Hobbies are coding and Reading.
 - ⚡ Fun fact: Coding is fun but sometimes can be a pain in the neck.

 <!---